JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-2.md

 }
 ```

 This is going to be our DbContext for interacting with the database.
-You can see are going to have three tables:
+You can there will be three tables:

 * Documents
 * Pages